Stock Ticker

-Stock Ticker is a now out-of-print board game that was popular upon its release and is still often played today.
-It was released by Copp-Clark Publishing, a venerable Canadian publisher.
+Stock Ticker is a stock holding board game that was first released in 1937 by Copp-Clark Publishing.

 Game play

 The game has six stocks, which in fact are commodities.
 These six are gold, silver, Bonds, oil, industrials, and grain.
 During gameplay all the stocks are identical.
 Each stock begins costing a dollar apiece.
 Players are given starting money of $5000 and they buy shares in groups of 500, 1000, 2000, or 5000.
 The stocks move based on the throw of three dice.
 The first die picks the stock that will be affected, with one of the commodities on each side of the die.
-The second die determines what whether the stock will move up, down, or pay a dividend.
+The second die determines whether the stock will move up, down, or pay a dividend.
 The third die decides if the movement or dividend will be five, ten, or twenty cents.
 For instance, a roll of Industrials, Down, 20 will move the industrials stock from its start value of $1.00 to 80 cents.
 A roll of Grain, Up, 5 would move grain up to $1.05.

 Dividends are paid out only for any stocks that are at or above $1.00 in value.
 For instance, a five-cent dividend pays five cents for each share owned.
 Thus, if a roll is Oil, Dividend, 10, and you own a thousand shares of Oil at $1.25 apiece you will receive a dividend of $100.
 Note that the dividend is not affected by the value of the share, with only the rule being that stocks worth less than $1.00 do not pay out when a dividend is rolled for them.

 If a stock ever reaches $2.00 it splits.
 Everyone who owns the stock doubles the number of shares owned and the stock goes back to being worth $1.00.
 If a stock falls to being worth nothing all players lose their investment in that stock and must return their shares to the bank.
 The stock is then reset at $1.00.

 After a set number of rolls, all players are able to buy and sell stocks concurrently at the prices established.